aperture-sci/terraform-vcluster/README.md

 Before doing that you might want to disconnect the deployment clusters from Codefresh first and uninstall also the GitOps runtimes.

-Notice that we use the Cluster itself for holding the terraform state If you want to create the clusters again
+If you want to create the clusters again

 ```